Help for the Straight Conservative Christian Parent.

 Ok.
 However, those who define themselves as Christians who embrace Side A

-beliefs have a narrower view.
-These folks believe in waiting until marriage or in this
+beliefs may have a narrower view.
+These folks believe in waiting until marriage or in

-case waiting for a committed relationship perhaps blessed by a Side A pastor.
-For
+this case waiting for a committed relationship perhaps blessed by a Side A pastor.

-the purpose of clarity this is the definition I am using when we talk of Side A.
+For the purpose of clarity this is the definition I am using when I talk of Side A. (But

 Christians who are Side A do not regard their same sex desires as sinful because